Dog Training Basics

 Confrontation: Pack leadership is not negotiated; it is established in dogs through confrontation.

 Black and White: Dogs learn through clear signals.
-You must be very clear with your dog about your expectations, or he won’t be able to distinguish between desired behavior and undesirable behavior.
+You must be very clear with your dog or puppy about your expectations, or he won’t be able to distinguish between desired behavior and undesirable behavior.

 Repetition: It takes 30-50 repetitions to teach your dog a learned behavior.
 It’s unfair to correct a dog until he learns that new behavior.
 Dogs learn through enticement, not compulsion.